 At present, MultCloud supports more than 30 cloud drives including Google Drive, G Suite, Dropbox, OneDrive, Flickr, Google Photos, MEGA, etc so it can help manage multiple cloud drives and transfer files from one cloud to other seamlessly without downloading and uploading.
 Following parts will guides you step by step on how to sync multiple Google Drive accounts.

-Detailed Steps to Sync Two Google Drive Accounts
+Sync Two Google Drive Accounts with Detailed Steps

 Step 1.
 Create One Account